PublicSatanicVoid/WindowsPowerWash/README.md

-# PowerWash (PowerShell script)
+# PowerWash: Reclaim Windows
-Remove bloatware from Windows and optimize for low latency and high performance
+Remove bloatware from Windows, take control of important settings, and optimize for low latency and high performance

 **NOTE:** This script is NOT designed to repair a broken/corrupted Windows installation!
 It is designed to run on a fully functioning system and further optimize it for high-performance use cases.
 A clean install prior to using this is ideal!